aghagol/lane_boundary_tracker/README.md

 ./scripts/evaluate
 ```

-This script:
- - Converts tracking and ground-truth CSV files to SLOTH formatted JSON files
- - Applies PYMOT evaluation (multi-object tracking metrics) on JSON files and prints the output
+This script applies PYMOT evaluation (multi-object tracking metrics) on the tracking output

 ## Visualization: